-- · Select Next. - 3.
-On the Network Configuration screen, proceed as follows: - For an SGI UV server configuration, complete the following steps: - Click the Network Interfaces link. - Proceed to the next step in this procedure, which is as follows: - Procedure 4-4, step 4 on page 57 - For an SGI UV SMN, complete the following steps: - Click Next. - Jump to the following step in this procedure: - Procedure 4-4, step 8 on page 58 - On the Network Settings screen, highlight one of the network cards, and click Edit. - 5.
-On the Network Card Setup screen, take one of the following actions: - Select the type of dynamic addressing that you want, and click Next to accept the default of DHCP. - Verify that eth0 appears in the Configuration Name field, and click Statically assigned IP Address.
+- Select Next. - 3.
+On the Network Configuration screen, proceed as follows: - For an SGI UV server configuration, complete the following steps: - Click the Network Interfaces link. - Proceed to the next step in this procedure, which is as follows: Procedure 4-4, step 4 on page 55 - For an SGI UV SMN, complete the following steps: - Click Next. - Jump to the following step in this procedure:

+Procedure 4-4, step 9 on page 57

+4. On the Network Settings screen, highlight the network card you want to configure, and click Edit.

+On the Network Card Setup screen, specify dynamic or static addressing, as follows: